1034829217/paddle/VDSH/README.md

 # Variational Deep Semantic Hashing (SIGIR'2017)
 The Paddle implementation of the models and experiments of [Variational Deep Semantic Hashing](http://students.engr.scu.edu/~schaidar/paper/Variational_Deep_Hashing_for_Text_Documents.pdf) (SIGIR 2017).

-Author: Suthee Chaidaroon and Yi Fang
+Author: Suthee Chaidaroon and Yi Fangtorch

 # Training and Evaluating the model
 To train the unsupervised learning model, run the following command: